FrancesCoronel/personal-website-v3/site/content/adventures/2016-04-07-awesome-web-dev-tips-fullstack-academy.md

 Free for 5 days.
 Then, $5.

-To Note: Once El Capitan comes out, you can’t customize your Mac anymore which is kind of a bummer.
+To Note: Once El Capitan comes out, you can't customize your Mac anymore which is kind of a bummer.

 #### iStat Menus 5